Uncovering causes of dull skin, and the best path to radiancePosted on November 22, 2023 Written by: 100% PURE ®

-What to do: Set up a consistent sleep schedule that fits your rhythm and gives you 7-8 hours to sleep.
+What to do: Set up a consistent sleep schedule that fits your rhythm and gives you 7-8 hours of sleep.
 Go to bed at the same time each night; if you sleep a little late, begin gradually going to sleep 15 minutes earlier each night.

 #6: Poor Hydration

 Hydration brings life to dull skin – not only should we drink enough water, but we should be applying topical humectants.
-Humectants draw water from the air and bring them to our skin; popular humectant ingredients include aloe, honey, and hyaluronic acid.
+Humectants draw water from the air and bring it to our skin; popular humectant ingredients include aloe, honey, and hyaluronic acid.

-Another important element of hydration is sealing moisture into skin with occlusives.
+Another important element of hydration is sealing moisture into the skin with occlusives.
 You don’t want to lose the water you’ve just drawn into your skin!
 Effective plant-based occlusives include rosehip seed oil, squalane, and shea butter.